silkeh/dmp-linux-scripts/README.md

 Running without systemd
 -----------------------
-The commands that run (for a server named `career`) are:
+The commands that run (for a server named *career*) are:

     /usr/bin/mono /opt/dmp/career/DMPServer.exe

-To stop it, the `mono` process needs to be killed.
+To stop it, the *mono* process needs to be killed.

-And, for the screen session
+To tun the service inside a screen:

     /usr/bin/screen -dmS dmp-career /usr/bin/mono /opt/dmp/career/DMPServer.exe